dart-lang/sdk/docs/language/informal/toplevel-inference.md

 Top level inference has two phases:

 1. **Method override inference**
-    * If you omit a return type or parameter type from an overridden method, inference will try to fill in the missing type using the signature of the method you are overriding.
+    * If you omit a return type or parameter type from an overridden or implemented method, inference will try to fill in the missing type using the signature of the method you are overriding.
 2. **Static variable and field inference**
     * If you omit the type of a field, setter, or getter, which overrides a corresponding member of a superclass, then inference will try to fill in the